Insurance and Risk Management for Employers on Cannabis Legalization

 Q: Where do you see employer insurance in the future amid cannabis legalization?

-A: Insurance carriers hate two things, increased claims and uncertainty.
+A: Insurance carriers hate two things: increased claims and uncertainty.
 Their response to those two things is to limit or restrict coverage and raise premiums.
-Employers that implement strategies to mitigate the risks associated with the legalization of marijuana not only create a safer workplace for their employees but reduce claims and remove the uncertainty of the underwriters.
+Employers that implement strategies to mitigate the risks associated with the legalization of marijuana not only create a safer workplace for their employees but also reduce claims and remove the uncertainty of the underwriters.

 Q: What are the key takeaways from today’s discussion?